crhall-writing/crhall-writing.github.io/_poems/chance.md

 for hours we’d milk a dead horse
 what magic lay in those chats
 looking out into the marsh
-the one that’s drying up
+the one that’s been drying up

 the surgeon never faced you
 shame doesn’t need a visual